Solution-focused brief therapy: Evidence-based status

 In the early days of the model, critics often said that SFBT does not have enough research.
 In 2000 a review of SFBT research just showed preliminary evidence of the efficacy of SFBT.
 However, in 2010 the SFBT research grew to a level where the evidence was promising, and today several meta-analyses show SFBT to be effective with internalizing issues.
 SFBT has a robust, broad, and growing evidence base and is recommended for use when deemed a good fit for the client and their problem.

-SFBT has been examined in two meta-analyses and is supported as evidenced-based by numerous federal and state agencies and institutions, such as SAMHSA's National Registry of Evidence-Based Programs & Practices (NREPP).
-The conclusion of the two meta-analyses and the systematic reviews, and the overall conclusion of the most recent scholarly work on SFBT, is that solution-focused brief therapy is an effective approach to the treatment of psychological problems, with effect sizes similar to other evidenced-based approaches, such as CBT and IPT, but that these effects are found in fewer average sessions, and using an approach style that is more benign.
+SFBT has been examined in two meta-analyses and is supported as evidence-based by numerous federal and state agencies and institutions, such as SAMHSA's National Registry of Evidence-Based Programs & Practices (NREPP).
+The conclusion of the two meta-analyses and the systematic reviews, and the overall conclusion of the most recent scholarly work on SFBT, is that solution-focused brief therapy is an effective approach to the treatment of psychological problems, with effect sizes similar to other evidence-based approaches, such as CBT and IPT, but that these effects are found in fewer average sessions, and using an approach style that is more benign.